spandian-godaddy/vps4/vps4-orchestration-runner/README.md

 Orchestration engine when run can be configured to pickup plugin commands found either on the jvm classpath or those found in a jar.
 The 'IDE run configs' for the these options are listed below.
-**NOTE**: some of the options in the run config may be named differently and/or optional depending on the IDE
+**NOTE**: some options in the run config may be named differently and/or optional depending on the IDE

 1 **Classpath**: To have orchestration engine pickup the vps4 plugin commands from the vps4-orchestration-plugin module (i.e. via the classpath) the run config should be setup with the parameters below.

 ```
     Main Class: gdg.hfs.orchestration.web.OrchestrationWebApplication
-    VM Options: -Dorchestration.engine.mode=memory
+    VM Options: -Dorchestration.engine.mode=memory -Dhfs.http.port=8088
-                -Dhfs.http.port=8088 -Dvps4.hfs.mock=false
     Working Directory: {PATH_TO_VPS4_SOURCE}/vps4-orchestration-runner
     Use classpath of module: vps4-orchestration-runner
 ```